FloppyDisck/RUMARINO-Vision-Entry/README.md

 ## How training works
 Each image has a corresponding text file that keeps bounding box information that points the relative location of the object to be detected.
-A test and train text file must be created having the official paths for each image, these must be created by you.
+A test and train text file must be created that points to these images, these must be created by you.
+(You can split the test/train in a 50/50 manner)

-Then you must modify the detector.data file found in the models folder to point to these newly created files.
+Then you must modify the detector.data file found in the models folder to point to train and test text files.

 Once this has been done then its time to get pretrained weights and train the provided model with these pretrained weights.
-HINT: look at the src folder.
+HINT: scr folder has the run files.

 ## What to do?
 Read over the files in the repo carefully,